 Folders and dividers

 I love stationery shops, so treating myself to some colourful files or organisational stationery is a great excuse to keep my office tidy.
 Box files, a variety of paper clips, crocodile clips, and folders are useful for filing/storing receipts and invoices.
 It makes life so much easier when you have to submit tax returns.
 Everything is in one place.
-Keeping your files, DVDs, books, and the like in alphabetical order is also very helpful in finding what you need quickly.
+Keeping your files, DVDs, books, and the like in alphabetical order is also a helpful way of finding what you need quickly.
 It doesn’t have to be dull either – buy funky colours and categorise things according to colours if that’ll help brighten the mundane tasks.

 Share your strengths – delegate